How to Make Fermented Hot Sauce with Peppers...Yum! (You Can Even Use the Dried Grocery Store Ones)

 That's it!
 Enjoy!
 This sauce will last several months!
 Probably until your next batch of peppers comes along! :-)

 **NOTE: This recipe is extremely forgiving.
-Feel free to add more or less of anything.
+Feel free to add more or less of any spices.
 The important thing to remember when fermenting is that the material needs to be completely covered in the liquid to avoid mold.

 Here is a tool that I can't live without: My NutriBullet.
 It's so fast.
 I have a food processor, but for quickly blending smaller amounts, this little power blender is perfect.
 You can also use it to make smoothies, sauces, dips....the options are endless!